What Books Inspired You to Write?

 The Sword of Truth Series | By Terry Goodkind

-I’m currently enjoying Peter V. Brett’s The Demon Cycle.
+At the time of this writing I am enjoying Peter V. Brett’s The Demon Cycle.

 I am just gonna stop this list short, but I update my Goodreads profile from time to time if you want book recommendations.